shlomnissan/gleam/docs/pages/manual/importing_assets.md

 | `-i`, `--input`  | Input file to convert (e.g. PNG or OBJ).          |
 | `-o`, `--output` | Output file path.
 If omitted a default is chosen. |
 | `-h`, `--help`   | Show help and exit.                               |

+## Importing Textures

+In this section we import a texture into VGLX.
+We start by converting a PNG file into a `.tex` asset then load it at runtime and apply it to a simple primitive.

+The source image used in this example is a downsampled version of a free UV checker map by Maurus Kamehameha.
+You can [download it here](/checker_map_maurus_downsampled.png) or find the [original source files here](https://drive.google.com/drive/folders/1K_G_hbFyohR8-xCCAlYx8xhsd_a7Ir7G).